 - Their habitat is the most diverse one, they can live almost everywhere.
 They can survive in open woodlands, thick bush, scrub, and grasslands.

 - The color of the lion’s coats varies according to its region and which group it follows.
-While you can spot black manned lions in some spots of Africa also there are white lions (pale yellow) can be spotted in some region.
+While you can spot black manned lions in some spots of Africa also there are white lions (pale yellow) that can be spotted in some region.

 - Lion’s cubs are actually born with blue eyes which further turns to brown when they turn 2 to 3 months age.